In depth topics to help you be successful.

 If you have questions or can't find what you need, Ask NURIA or check out our research guides.

 State your topic idea as a question.
-For example, if you are interested in finding out about Title IX (Title Nine) and women athletes in college athletic programs, you might pose the question, "How did Title IX impact women athletes in college athletic programs?"
+For example, if you want to learn about Title IX (Title Nine) and women athletes in college athletic programs.
+You might ask, "How did Title IX impact women athletes in college athletic programs?"

 Before you commit to a research topic:

-Keyword Search is "default" search.
+Keyword Search is the "default" search.
 Keywords and terms describe the subject or topic you are researching.
-It is usually less precise but so the results are broad.
-It is useful when the information you want is flexible or is a new topic to you.
+The default search is usually less precise, so the results are broad.
+It is useful when the information you want is flexible or is a new topic for you.

 More Search Tips